 - not trained to perform unnatural acts, such as circus performances or elephant polo

 Responsible travel is a part of Audley’s DNA.
-That’s why we’re always looking for innovative ways to reduce our carbon footprint in our offices, through our supply chain, and on our staff research trips.
-However, even as we continue to reduce our carbon use, we know that we can do even more with carbon offsetting.
+That’s why we are always looking for innovative ways to reduce our carbon footprint in our offices, through our supply chain, and on our staff research trips.
+However, even as we continue to reduce our carbon footprint, we know that we can do even more with carbon offsetting.

 Audley therefore works closely with Climate Impact Partners, a specialist in carbon market solutions for climate action.
 Through Climate Impact Partners we offset our own emissions and offer our clients the same offsetting opportunity by including an optional carbon offsetting payment in our quotes.

 Climate Impact Partners provides finance to projects which reduce emissions and support the transition to a low carbon global economy.
 All projects are independently validated and verified to recognised global standards to guarantee emission reductions are occurring.
 This ensures the highest environmental integrity in our commitment to having an immediate, positive impact on the climate.

 Whilst Climate Impact Partners help with our offsetting program, our Carbon Strategy reiterates our commitment to reducing emissions internally.
 Our focus is to reduce our Scope 1 and 2 emissions by 2030, from a baseline year of 2019, in-line with the Paris Agreement target of limiting warming to within 1.5 degrees of pre-industrial levels.
 Having calculated our Scope 3 emissions, with the help of eCollective, we’ll continue to focus on carbon reduction, and only use carbon offsetting on the residual emissions.